Platforms: Vero 4K and 4K+, Raspberry Pi 2 and 3.

-This setting allows Kodi to change its output refresh rate to match the frame rate of the video; it also allows Kodi to switch the resolution upwards, but not downwards; so, if the GUI is running at 1080p, that setting allows Kodi to change resolution to 4K (2160p) when playing a 4K video.
+These settings allow Kodi to change its output refresh rate to match the frame rate of the video; it also allows Kodi to switch the resolution upwards (if there is a more that exactly matches the dimensions of the video).
+So, if the GUI is running at 1080p, the setting allows Kodi to change resolution up to 4K (2160p) when playing a 4K video.
 (Obviously this doesn’t apply to a Raspberry Pi which is not capable of 4K playback).

-Note: the recommendation is that all users should set “Adjust display refresh rate” to “On start/stop” and set the GUI to run at 1080p.
-Running the UI at 4K can lead to instabilities.
-If you aren’t using a whitelist, the “On start/stop” setting is recommended; if you are using a whitelist, it is essential - without it, the whitelist won’t work correctly.
+Note: the recommendation is that all users should set “Adjust display refresh rate” to “On start/stop” (if that option is available) or to “Always” (if it is not); and all users should also set the GUI to run at 1080p.
+Running the UI at 4K can lead to instabilities, so don’t do this.
+If you aren’t using a whitelist, the “On start/stop” or “Always” setting is recommended; if you are using a whitelist, it is essential - without it, the whitelist won’t work correctly.

 - Tip: when Kodi switches output resolution or refresh rate, the screen will usually go black for a few seconds, which means you may miss a little bit of the video.
 You can prevent that by adding an automatic delay to playback when there’s a mode change.
 Under Settings / System / Display / General, there’s a setting called “Delay after change of refresh rate”.
 Set that to however long it takes for the picture to come back up, and you won’t miss anything.